What is Anti-pollution Skincare?

 Any time you step outside, you are subject to the effects of pollution.
 Vehicle emissions, cigarette smoke, dust, smog, pollen, and dirt can all land on your skin.

-While a large streak of dirt on your face is easy to spot and wash off, many times these pollutants come into contact with your skin in tiny particles.
-When we can’t see the pollutants, we can’t know when our skin is getting dirty and when to wash off the contaminants.
-You may encounter pollution first thing in the morning on the way to work and go throughout your work day with the contaminants on your face and neck.
+While a large streak of dirt on your face is easy to spot and wash off, these pollutants often come into contact with your skin in tiny particles.
+When we can’t see the impurities, we can’t know when our skin is getting dirty and when to wash off the contaminants.
+You may encounter pollution first thing in the morning on the way to work and go throughout your work day with the pollutants on your face and neck.

-In some cities, pollution is worse than others, but anywhere you live it can have a damaging effect on your skin.
-Smog is a serious concern for aestheticians who want to keep clients’ complexions looking their best.
+In some cities, pollution is worse than in others, but it can damage your skin anywhere you live.
+Smog is a severe concern for aestheticians who want to keep clients’ complexions looking their best.

 Pollution doesn’t only affect your face.
 Tiny contaminants can cause aging to your face, neck, décolletage, hands, and other exposed areas.